 While there are many options for therapies and remedies out there, sometimes what makes a treatment good for one person isn’t applicable to another.

 If you experiment and analyze your body’s needs in depth, you’ll find the right one to keep you healthy for many years.

 You want to know more?
 See: 4 yoga poses for back pain

-More than just a practice or an exercise, yoga is considered to be a healthy lifestyle that cures, cares for, and strengthens both body and mind.
+More than just a practice or an exercise, many consider yoga to be a healthy way of life.
+Proponents say that it cures, maintains, and strengthens both body and mind.

 Practiced in India for centuries, it has become one of the most popular disciplines for physical and spiritual fitness.

-Although in Hinduism, yoga is part of the religious, spiritual, and cultural tradition, the practice has crossed borders and has become a therapy for health.
+Although in Hinduism yoga is part of the religious, spiritual, and cultural tradition, the practice has crossed borders.
+It has become a worldwide health therapy.